Delta’s Plans for 767-300 Business Class

-The business-class seats on Delta 767s may suck in comparison to the best business-class seats (See e. g., Qatar Qsuites and an older but great Singapore Airlines seat).
-Service, however, is up to Delta’s best-in-the- U.S. standards.
+The business-class seats on Delta 767s may suck in comparison to the best business-class seats.
+(See e. g., Qatar Qsuites and even an older but great Singapore Airlines seat.)
+Service, however, is up to Delta’s best-in-the-U.S. standards.

 Twenty minutes after takeoff, a flight attendant offered moist towels before returning with a drink service.
 A problem with the in-flight entertainment system (IFE) diverted the attention of the flight attendants.
 Service did not resume for 30 minutes with a second round of drinks.

 Menus were at each seat at boarding.
 I pre ordered through a system Delta recently initiated.
 Three days before departure Delta sent an email offering the opportunity to order the entree.
 It is amazing that it has taken Delta so long to introduce this service.
-American Airlines, a carrier that can only envy Delta’s operational performance, has been letting passengers in international business and first class and domestic first class order meals for years.
-Delta is now also offering this service on domestic flights.
+American Airlines, a carrier that can only envy Delta’s operational performance, has been letting passengers in international business and first class and domestic first class order meals for years and you can place or change a meal order between 30 days and 24 hours before the flight.
+Delta is now also offering a similar service on domestic flights for first class.

 Delta wines are notoriously unimpressive.
 Here is the wine list.

-After scotch and Argentinian white wine, the starter was delivered at 19:11.
+After scotch and Argentinian white wine, the first courses were delivered at 19:11.